Vinegar has antifungal and antibacterial properties that can help slow foot fungus, prevent foot odor, and soothe dry

 We demand a lot from our feet.
 They carry our bodies around all day, often from within uncomfortable shoes.
 It’s no wonder many of us end up with blisters, pain, odor, and fungus, like athlete’s foot.

 NOTE: You should avoid the treatments listed below if you have diabetes.
-People with diabetes should have their healthcare team treat any foot issues they have.
+People with diabetes should have a healthcare team treat any foot issues.

 Athlete’s foot is a fungal infection that affects the toes.
 The toes appear red and the skin may peel.
 Athlete’s foot often burns and itches.

 For mild forms of this condition, a vinegar soak might work well.
-The antifungal properties also make vinegar soaks a good idea for people who have toenail fungus.
+The antifungal properties also make vinegar soaks a good idea for people with toenail fungus.
 Soak your feet for 10 to 15 minutes daily in a vinegar bath until the infection subsides.

-If the symptoms don’t improve, of if they worsen or spread up the foot, you should seek medical attention.
-If you note increased dryness and cracking, you may need to decrease your soaking to a couple times per week instead of daily.
+If the symptoms don’t improve, or if they worsen or spread up the foot, you should seek medical attention.
+If you note increased dryness and cracking, you may need to decrease your soaking to a couple of times per week instead of daily.

 Vinegar can also disinfect the feet.
 This helps eliminate or reduce foot odor by getting rid of the bacteria that make them smell.